NotNotWrongUsually/OutConsolePicture/README.md

 SYNTAX
-    Out-ConsolePicture [-Path] <String[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParam eters>]
+    Out-ConsolePicture [-Path] <String[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-    Out-ConsolePicture -Url <Uri[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>
+    Out-ConsolePicture -Url <Uri[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]
-    ]

-    Out-ConsolePicture -InputObject <Bitmap[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<Common Parameters>]
+    Out-ConsolePicture -InputObject <Bitmap[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

 DESCRIPTION
     Out-ConsolePicture will take an image file and convert it to a text string.
-Colors will be "encoded" usin g ANSI escape strings.
+Colors will be "encoded" using ANSI escape strings.
 The final result will be output in the shell.
-By default images will be reformatte d to the size of the current shell, though this behaviour can be suppressed with the -DoNotResize switch.
+By default images will be reformatted to the size of the current shell, though this behaviour can be suppressed with the -DoNotResize switch.
     ISE users, take note: ISE does not report a window width, and scaling fails as a result.
-I don't think t here is anything I can do about that, so either use the -DoNotResize switch, or don't use ISE.
+I don't think there is anything I can do about that, so either use the -DoNotResize switch, or don't use ISE.

 PARAMETERS